-The portion of total net gains and other income from trading activities (including but not limited to foreign exchange, options, and financial futures) and investment activities that is attributed within New York State shall be ascertained by multiplying such total net gains and other income by a fraction the numerator of which is the average value of trading assets and investment assets attributable to New York State and the denominator of which is the average value of all trading and investment assets.
-A trading asset or investment asset is attributable to New York State if the greater portion of income producing activity related to the trading asset or investment asset occurred within New York State.
+To determine the portion of total net gains and other income from trading activities (including but not limited to foreign exchange, options, and financial futures) and investment activities that is attributed within New York State, multiply such total net gains and other income by a fraction, the numerator of which is the average value of trading assets and investment assets attributable to New York State, and the denominator of which is the average value of all trading and investment assets.
+A trading asset or investment asset is attributable to New York State if the greater portion of income-producing activity related to the trading asset or investment asset occurred within New York State.
 Trading activities include, but are not limited to, foreign exchange transactions, the purchase and sale of options and financial futures, and, in appropriate cases, interbank fund transfers.

-Interbank fund transfers include, but are not limited to, trading in negotiable certificates of deposit, currency swaps, interest rate swaps, eurodollar transfers (purchases or sales), federal funds (sales, transfers and purchases) and repurchase agreements representing transfer of funds.
+Interbank fund transfers include, but are not limited to, trading in negotiable certificates of deposit, currency swaps, interest rate swaps, Eurodollar transfers (purchases or sales), federal funds (sales, transfers, and purchases), and repurchase agreements representing transfer of funds.

-Fees or Charges From Letters of Credit, Traveler's Checks, and Money Orders
+Fees or charges from letters of credit, traveler's checks, and money orders

-Fees or charges from the issuance of letters of credit, traveler's checks and money orders are allocated to New York State if such letters of credit, traveler's checks or money orders are issued within New York State.
+Allocate fees or charges from the issuance of letters of credit, traveler's checks, and money orders to New York State, if such letters of credit, traveler's checks, or money orders are issued within New York State.

-Performance of Services
+Performance of services

-Receipts for services performed by the taxpayer's employees regularly connected with or working out of a New York State office of the taxpayer are allocated to New York State if such services are performed within New York State.
+Allocate receipts for services performed by the taxpayer's employees regularly connected with or working out of a New York State office of the taxpayer to New York State, if such services are performed within New York State.